In 2011, I decided to strike out on my own as a self-publishing independent author. It has been the best move of my writing life.

-I’d worked in media and publishing for almost twenty years, published with a small press (Attic) and large (Penguin) and had even self-published a book some years before, in the days when selfpub gave you a spare room full of print books and a distribution challenge.
+I’d worked in media and publishing for almost twenty years, published with a small press (Attic) and the largest of them all (Penguin Random House) and had even self-published a book some years before, in the days when selfpub meant a consignment print run, that gave you a spare room full of print books and a distribution challenge.

 Except suddenly, thanks to ebooks and print-on-demand and online book-selling, it was.